Best Car Paint Protection: Prevent Chips and Rust

 Glass coating, unlike paint sealant, has silicon dioxide as the base component.
 The silicone compound repels off contaminants and gives your vehicle a sleek, wet appearance.
 The two main variations of glass coating are silica and quartz silane.
 Basically, glass coating acts by forming a hard, semi-permanent layer that shields the underlying paintwork from scratches, oxidation, and contaminants.

-Ceramic coating is an auto detailing product composed of titanium dioxide and silica.
+Ceramic coating for cars is a detailing product composed of titanium dioxide and silica.
 Once applied on the surface, the two compounds form a durable nano-ceramic shield that prevents damage to the car’s original paint.
 Owing to its hydrophobic properties, ceramic coating forces grime, insect acids, snow, bird droppings, and other destructive elements to slide off the surface.
 It also takes less time to clean a vehicle that has been ceramic-coated.

 Clear Paint Protective Layer